 -

 Max # of records (limit): The maximum number of records that will be pulled in to this model when it is queried.
-The smaller this number is, the faster your page will load, but the less data available within the page.
+The smaller this number is, the faster your page will load, but less data will be available within the page.

 -